Keerthana0309/Black-Friday-Dataset/README.md

 Description

-# Variable                                       Definition
-User_ID                                          User ID
+User_ID          :                                User ID

-Product_ID                                       Product ID
+Product_ID        :                                Product ID

-Gender                                           Sex of User
+Gender            :                                Sex of User

-Age                            Age in bins
+Age               :              Age in bins

-Occupation                     Occupation of User
+Occupation         :             Occupation of User

-City_Category                  Category of the City(A,B,C)
+City_Category      :             Category of the City(A,B,C)

-Stay_In_Current_City_Years     No: of years stay in current city
+Stay_In_Current_City_Years   :   No: of years stay in current city

-Marital_Status                 Marital Status
+Marital_Status          :        Marital Status

-Product_Category_1             Product Category
+Product_Category_1       :       Product Category

-Product_Category_2             Product may belong to other category also
+Product_Category_2       :       Product may belong to other category also

-Product_Category_3             Product may belong to other category also
+Product_Category_3       :       Product may belong to other category also

-Purchase                       Purchase Amount(Target)
+Purchase                :        Purchase Amount(Target)